wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-2.md

 }
 ```

 The `RemoteLoader` class consists of an error enum and a static `load` function.
-The load function is generic over two types, `T` and `U`, which conform to the `Codeable` protocol. `T` represents the struct that will be used as the body of a request that this function sends. `T` is optional as some requests may not require a body. `U` represents the type of response struct.
-When making a network request you supply the URL, body, and the response type and the `load` function returns a result.
+The load function is generic over two types, `T` and `U`, which conform to the `Codeable` protocol.
+`T` represents the struct that will be used as the body of a request that this function sends.
+It is optional as some requests may not require a body. `U` represents the type of response struct.
+When making a network request, you supply the URL, body, and response type, and the `load` function returns a result.

 Before you start building the user interface (UI) for the app, you will build a model class first.
 This class is used to separate the logic of the app from the view code.
 In this case, the model class will handle the Client SDK delegate calls and make the login network request.
 At the top of the `ContentView.swift` file, import the Client SDK and AVFoundation:

 ```swift
 import SwiftUI